Ceremony honors 16th Schulte Award recipient

 |0

-This work, Ceremony honors 16th Schulte Award recipient [Image 4 of 4], by Dylan Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ceremony honors 16th Schulte Award recipient, by Stephen Roughton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.